 How can scientists support community-driven science?
 For example, how can scientists provide additional tools and education to facilitate the collection of high-quality data by citizen scientists using low-cost air quality monitors and other accessible methods?

-Below are some of my current and former projects…
+Below are some of my current and former projects digging into these questions…

 In addition to the curriculum we are currently developing, we have also conducted workshops with tribal students and environmental interns.
 Specifically we have worked with Dine Navajo College in the Four Corners region, and the Haskell Indian Nations University.